react-boilerplate/react-boilerplate-cra-template/docs/misc/faq.md

 ## Using reducers optimistically

-If you have containers that should be available throughout the app, like a `NavigationBar` (i.e., they aren't route-specific), you need to add their respective reducers to the root reducer with the help of `combineReducers`.
+If you have components that should be available throughout the app, like a `NavigationBar` (i.e., they aren't route-specific), you need to add their respective reducers to the root reducer with the help of `combineReducers`.

 ```ts
 // In src/store/reducers.ts